RECENT GOINGS ON

 In her final year at Manhattan School of Music, Sarah performed in the world premiere of the original musical revue Moving Right Along with music by Jeff Blumenkrantz and book by director Carolyn Marlow, presented by the American Musical Theatre Ensemble.
 Other world premieres include leading roles in Mike Levin's Pleasureman: A New Rock Musical, Charles L Mee's absurdist play Café le Monde, and a number of original musical revues.

-Opera and musical theatre scenes and partial roles performed include Frasquita in Carmen, Constance in Dialogues of the Carmelites, Miles in Turn of the Screw, Johanna in Sweeney Todd, Ms. Pinkerton in The Old Maid and the Thief, and June in Gypsy.
+Opera and musical theatre scenes/partial roles performed include Frasquita in Carmen, Miles in Turn of the Screw, Johanna in Sweeney Todd, Ms. Pinkerton in The Old Maid and the Thief, and June in Gypsy.

-Sarah currently studies under Nikki Li Hartliep.
+Sarah currently studies voice privately under Francesca Mondanaro.
 She received her Bachelor of Music at Manhattan School of Music where she studied voice under Joan Patenaude-Yarnell and Catherine Malfitano, respectively.
 She also studied with the late, great Marni Nixon as a young singer.
-Post-grad, Sarah had the opportunity to train as a Fellow at the CoOPERAtive Program at Westminster in the summer of 2019.
+Post-grad, Sarah had the opportunity to train as a Fellow at the CoOPERAtive Program at Westminster in the summer of 2019 and at Longy’s Divergent Studio in 2022, where she began her microtonal training with Jeff Gavett.

 Sarah has trained as an actor and physical performer most recently with SITI Company, focusing on Suzuki and Viewpoints, and privately with actor and acting coach Tina Mitchell.
 She has also studied acting at Stella Adler Studios and HB Studios.
 Sarah comes from a background of physical acting techniques including Viewpoints, Rasaboxes, Comedia del Arte, and Laban Movement Analysis.